Ovarian cysts

 Causes of ovarian cysts

 Most ovarian cysts form in response to hormonal changes in your body.
 So, things that affect your hormone levels can sometimes lead to cysts forming.
-These include:
+Such things include:

 - using progestogen contraception – this includes the progestogen-only pill, the intrauterine system (the coil – for example, Mirena) and the contraceptive implant